EmilHvitfeldt/smltar/docs/07_ml_classification.md

 # Classification {#mlclassification}

 In Chapter \@ref(mlregression), we focused on modeling to predict *continuous values* for documents, such as what year a Supreme Court opinion was published.
 This is an example of a regression model.
 We can also use machine learning to predict *labels* on documents using a classification model.
 For example, let's consider the data set of consumer complaints submitted to the US Consumer Finance Protection Bureau.
-Let's read in the complaint data (Appendix \@ref(us-consumer-finance-complaints)) with `read_csv()`.
+Let's read in the complaint data (Section \@ref(cfpb-complaints)) with `read_csv()`.

 ```r